 Lambert, N.M., et. al. Psychological Science, April 2010, Vol. 21 (4), 574-580.

 This study shows that expressing gratitude to a close friend or romantic partner strengthens your sense of connection to them.
-After researchers had participants express gratitude toward someone close to them, the participants felt closer to the other person and more responsible for his or her well being.
+After researchers had participants express gratitude toward someone close to them, the participants felt closer to the other person and more responsible for their well being.
 In another experiment, the researchers had some participants express gratitude to a close friend and others perform one of three other activities: either think grateful thoughts about a close friend, have a positive interaction with a friend, or just think about their daily activities.
 At the end of three weeks, the participants who had expressed gratitude felt the most invested in their friendship.
 Woodrow Wilson once said, “Friendship is the only cement that will ever hold the world together.”
 So go ahead, lay down some mortar, and tell those close to you how much you truly appreciate them. —Matthew Brim

 Positivity Trumps Negativity